-- Near bottom nutrient inventories at Station 27 remain low relative to values observed in 2000 but this pattern is not observed along the major oceanographic transects. - There are some indications of a decrease in phytoplankton abundance at Station 27 since 2002 but the magnitude of the change is not statistically significant nor was it reflected along the oceanographic transects. - In 2005, the overall abundance of zooplankton at Station 27 was low relative to the long term average in 5 of the 12 dominant species groups. - The abundance of Calanus finmarchicus and its sister species at Station 27 was at the lowest level since 1999, as was the abundance of euphausiids and larvaceans. - The abundance of the dominant copepod species was at near record levels on both the Newfoundland shelf as well as off the coast of Labrador.
-The abundance on the northern and southern Grand Banks were generally comparable to the long-term average for these parts of the region.
+- The inventories of nitrate, the principal limiting nutrient, have remained relatively stable throughout the time series although there appears to be a decline in near-surface levels and an overall reduction in the magnitude of the seasonal cycle in recent years compared to earlier observations. - Indications of a decrease in phytoplankton abundance at Station 27 since 2002 were reversed in 2006 but the magnitude of the change is not statistically significant nor was it reflected along the oceanographic transects. - In 2006, the overall abundance of zooplankton at Station 27 was low relative to the long term average in 6 of the 12 dominant species groups, including C. glacialis and C. hyperboreus. - In contrast, the abundance of Calanus finmarchicus at Station 27 rebounded substantially from its lowest level in the previous year, as did the abundance of euphausiids and Metridia spp. - The abundance of the dominant copepod species was at near record high levels on both the Newfoundland shelf as well as off the coast of Labrador.
+The abundance on the northern and southern Grand Banks was generally at or near the lowest levels observed since 2000.